-Frizz and flyaways are inevitable for hair that’s even the slightest bit dry or damaged.
+Unwanted frizz and flyaways are inevitable for hair that’s even the slightest bit dry or damaged.
 So the first step to fighting it is giving your hair exactly what it needs—dry hair craves moisture and damaged hair needs ingredients that repair and strengthen it.
 Argan oil is specifically called out for its moisturizing properties in an article in the International Journal of Trichology (that’s the science of hair and scalp).
 It was found that increasing the moisture content of hair “improves the conductivity of the hair and neutralizes the static charge”—in other words, hair is less frizzy and prone to flyaways when argan oil is applied.
-It also states that lubricating the cuticle with argan helps stop the absorption of water molecules and prevents split ends, all while adding shine.
+It also states that lubricating the cuticle with argan oil helps stop the absorption of water molecules and prevents split ends, all while adding shine.

 Apply products properly

 Start with how you’re shampooing.
-The only part of your head that needs a good scrubbing is the scalp, any further down will encourage frizz.
-“Placing shampoo and conditioner along your four fingers not only cuts back on overusing product, but will [also] help aid in targeting the scalp instead of the halo of the head,” explains Faith Huffnagle, Prose Director of Education and veteran stylist.
+The only part of your head that needs a good scrubbing is the scalp, any further down will encourage unwanted frizz.
+“Placing shampoo and conditioner along your four fingers not only cuts back on overusing product, but will also help aid in targeting the scalp instead of the halo of the head,” explains Faith Armstrong, Prose Director of Education and veteran stylist.
 No matter how good the product you’re using is, it can work against you if you apply too much, or unevenly distribute it.
 The result?
-Areas of limp locks mixed with areas of frizz.
+Areas of limp locks mixed with areas of flyaways.
 To prevent both, Washington D.C. stylist Dennis Roche recommends applying a small amount to towel-dried hair, starting at the ends (which are the most damaged and usually require the most product).
 Gently work your way up to your roots, and start all over again if you need more.
 “This reduces wear and tear, plus you’ll get consistent results every time, without bare patches,” he adds.

 Use these ingredients